 Percentage of alternative funding: 0%

-The public defender office recently created an Office of Conflicts Counsel to oversee the state’s conflict program (previously, it was a function of the Administrative Office of Courts), which is generally provided by private bar attorneys working under contract for an annual flat rate (though certain conditions trigger counsel to earn an hourly rate above and beyond the annual flat fee).
+The public defender office recently created an Office of Conflicts Counsel to oversee the state’s conflict program (previously a function of the Administrative Office of Courts).
+Conflict representation is generally provided by private bar attorneys working under contract for an annual flat rate, though certain conditions trigger counsel to earn an hourly rate above and beyond the annual flat fee.

 Source of data: original research conducted by Sixth Amendment Center staff.